KatjaKo/PacBio_AMF/README.md

 ### AMF communities under simulated short-term drought in a long-term farming experiment with organic and conventional management practices.
-A workflow for processing CCS reads of AMF to ASVs using DADA2
+This repository contains all the codes and other documents related to the processing of CCS reads to ASVs using DADA2

 #### - Scripts
 This folder contains scripts related to bioinformatic analyses with DADA2 (script_bioinformatics) and statistics analyses (script_brms).